chelseaharris137/PulseFitness/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-Pulse Fitness is a Typescript fitness application.
+Fitness is a Typescript fitness application.
 Pulse is committed to helping members build sustainable healthy habits and achieve long-term success.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>